lavaeater/suburban-commando/README.md

 ## Level 1
 ### Mechanics
 After many trials and tribulations, I stand here again, ready to make a level of some sorts.
 I will try to accomplish this in the simplest way possible.
+It will most likely be combined with shooting and enemies, because that is how I roll.

 ## Player 0
 ### Mechanics